suzuki/guzzle-promise-sample/README.md

-# Sample of Guzzle Promise
+# Samples of Guzzle Promise

 ## Slide